 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each light yellow, oval, film-coated scored tablet, imprinted "MI" bisect "15" on one side and "APO" on the other side, contains mirtazapine 15 mg.
+Each light yellow, oval, film-coated scored tablet, imprinted "MI" bisect "15" on one side and "APO" on the other side, contains 15 mg of mirtazapine.
 Nonmedicinal ingredients: lactose monohydrate, microcrystalline cellulose, croscarmellose sodium, magnesium stearate, hydroxypropyl methylcellulose, hydroxypropyl cellulose, polyethylene glycol, titanium dioxide, and yellow iron oxide.

-Each light pink, oval, film-coated scored tablet, imprinted "MI" bisect "30" on one side and "APO" on the other side, contains mirtazapine 30 mg.
+Each light pink, oval, film-coated scored tablet, imprinted "MI" bisect "30" on one side and "APO" on the other side, contains 30 mg of mirtazapine.
 Nonmedicinal ingredients: lactose monohydrate, microcrystalline cellulose, croscarmellose sodium, magnesium stearate, hydroxypropyl methylcellulose, hydroxypropyl cellulose, polyethylene glycol, titanium dioxide, yellow iron oxide, and red iron oxide.

-Each white to off-white, oval, film-coated tablet with "MI-45" embossed on one side and "APO" on the other side, contains mirtazapine 45 mg.
+Each white-to-off-white, oval, film-coated tablet with "MI-45" embossed on one side and "APO" on the other side, contains 45 mg of mirtazapine.
 Nonmedicinal ingredients: lactose monohydrate, microcrystalline cellulose, croscarmellose sodium, magnesium stearate, hydroxypropyl methylcellulose, hydroxypropyl cellulose, polyethylene glycol, and titanium dioxide.

 How should I use this medication?